TechDocsStudio/biel-docs/docs/installation/_draft/vue.md

 ```
 ### **b.
 Use the Component in Vue**

-In the script section of the Vue component where you want to use the feedback button, import the Biel.ai module:
+In the script section of the Vue component where you want to use the chatbot, import the Biel.ai module:

 ```<script>
 import 'pushfeedback/dist/biel-search/biel-search.esm.js';